DiRAC-HPC/Benckmarking-Resources/Benchmarking_Tools/likwid_walktrough_DiRAC-Day/dirac-day-25-benchmarking-walkthrough.md

 1. **Inter-NUMA communication overhead**: Moving data between NUMA domains adds latency
 2. **Load balancing challenges**: Harder to perfectly balance work across more cores
-3. **Cache effects**: Reduced per-core cache availability when sharing L3 across more cores
+3. **Cache effects**: Reduced per-core cache availability when sharing L3 across more CCDs
 4. **Problem size limitations**: EAGLE_25 is too small for 192 cores, leading to poor scaling

 The NUMA domain result represents the best achievable performance per core, while larger topologies show the cost of scaling.
 This further indicates potential for better performance from hybrid shared-distributed memory models (MPI per NUMA domain + pthreads for each 24c in the rank).
 This has yet to be tested on Genoa.